 Hogan to Still Seek Tax Relief, Despite ShortfallGov.-elect Larry Hogan said Monday that he remains committed to pursuing tax relief in his first year in office — despite a projected budget shortfall — and he would consider calling a special session to do additional work on the state's finances, if needed next year.

-Alaska will begin counting more than 53,000 absentee and questioned ballots on Tuesday in an effort to resolve the state's unsettled contests for the Senate and for governor.
+Alaska To Begin Counting More Than 53,000 BallotsAlaska will begin counting more than 53,000 absentee and questioned ballots on Tuesday in an effort to resolve the state's unsettled contests for the Senate and for governor.

-Gov. Terry McAuliffe has become the first Virginia governor to preside over a same-sex wedding ceremony.
+Gov. McAuliffe Officiates at Lesbian Wedding Gov. Terry McAuliffe has become the first Virginia governor to preside over a same-sex wedding ceremony.